Back to Home

 Terpene Volatility

-Even at 90-110°C, volatile terpenes (myrcene, limonene) slowly evaporate.
-A 24-hour hold bleeds these compounds into headspace, dulling aroma over time.
+Even at 90-110°C, volatile terpenes slowly evaporate.
+A 24-hour hold bleeds these compounds into headspace.

 Thermal Isomerization

-Minor cannabinoids (CBC, CBG) can slowly convert or degrade at 90°C over tens of hours, subtly shifting the entourage effect.
+Minor cannabinoids can slowly convert or degrade at 90°C over tens of hours.

 Repeated Jar Burping

 Each vent draws fresh air.
-Hourly venting over 12 hours accumulates O₂, driving THC→CBN conversion, especially near the lid.
+Hourly venting over 12 hours accumulates O₂, driving THC→CBN conversion.

 Micro-Leaks

-Even "sealed" jars may have gasket leaks.
-Over long runs, this trickle supports slow oxidative degradation.
+Even "sealed" jars may have gasket leaks supporting slow oxidative degradation.

 Residual Solvents/Water

-Trace ethanol or moisture can hydrolyze compounds during long heating, affecting clarity and shelf stability.
+Trace ethanol or moisture can hydrolyze compounds during long heating.

 pH Shifts

-Acidic residues from older plant material or solvents can catalyze unwanted side-reactions over extended heat holds.
+Acidic residues can catalyze unwanted side-reactions over extended heat holds.

 Thermal Gradients

-In thick, un-agitated masses, cores run cooler while walls run hotter.
-Hot spots locally degrade cannabinoids while cool zones remain under-decarbed.
+In thick, un-agitated masses, cores run cooler while walls run hotter creating inconsistent results.

 External Heat Sources

-Uneven stir-plate contact or non-uniform heat tape can exacerbate hot/cold regions.
-Frequent stirring minimizes this risk.
+Uneven stir-plate contact can exacerbate hot/cold regions.
+Frequent stirring minimizes this.

 Transparent Lids